LLM-Coordination: Evaluating and Analyzing Multi-agent Coordination Abilities in Large Language Models: Introduction

 For a more nuanced analysis of the coordination abilities of LLMs, we create the CoordinationQA Suite.
 This suite is designed to dissect the capabilities of LLMs in single-turn reasoning within coordination games, focusing on three key areas: Joint Planning, Theory of Mind (ToM), and Environment Comprehension.
-Joint Planning evaluates LLMs' decision-making for optimal long-term outcomes, ToM questions probe the understanding of partner agents' intentions and needs, and Environment Comprehension assesses knowledge of game rules and dynamics.
-Our findings on CoordinationQA show a marked performance gap between GPT-4-turbo and other LLMs across three question types.
-LLMs are most proficient in Environment Comprehension, indicating they understand game rules and states well.
+Joint Planning (JP) evaluates LLMs' planning abilities for optimal coordination, ToM questions probe their understanding of partner agents' intentions and needs, and Environment Comprehension (EC) assesses their inference of environment details, rules and objectives.
+First, Our findings on CoordinationQA show a marked performance gap between GPT-4-turbo and other LLMs across three question types.
+Secondly, LLMs are most proficient in Environment Comprehension, indicating they understand the rules and environment states well.
 However, they face significant challenges in Theory of Mind Reasoning, with difficulty inferring others' intentions and needs.
 This issue worsens in Joint Planning, where most LLMs underperform, some even worse than random choices.
 These results highlight LLMs' limited reliability and effectiveness as coordination partners.
-Additionally, our analysis shows a moderate to strong correlation between Theory of Mind Reasoning, Environment Comprehension, and Joint Planning performance, underscoring their role in effective coordination.
+Correlation analysis between LLMs' performance on CoordinationQA and their performance on agentic coordination setting further highlights their strengths in environmental reasoning but exposes significant weaknesses in Theory of Mind inference and Joint Planning capabilities.